blue67chillout/Microwatt-Based-Hardware-Debugger-SoC/README.md

 ### 1. Building the SoC

 The original Microwatt SoC was written in VHDL and designed for FPGA, containing FPGA-specific blocks such as BRAMs and LiteX components.
-To prepare it for ASIC implementation, these were removed and replaced.

-Since OpenLane requires Verilog input, the design was converted from VHDL to Verilog using Yosys VHDL plugin.
+To prepare it for ASIC implementation, some modules were replaced and filtered for the same, and the design was converted from VHDL to Verilog using Yosys VHDL plugin(via the ghdl:yosys docker image).

 This generated a Verilog version of the full SoC suitable for ASIC flow.